kranberry-io/kranberry/README.md

 ## Run Tests Using Kranberry Gradle Plugin

+<span style="color:red">*🛠 This feature is under construction!
+But you can use the current version which doesn't have the output printing in the terminal console yet.*</span>.

 9. Now you can also use the gradle plugin to run the tests from the `./gradlew runKranberryTests` command.
 [To do this include the settings in the `build.gradle` and `module:build.gradle` files](https://github.com/kranberry-io/kranberry-sample/commit/15b84f2bc72f378f7e1fff22f230352770b2826e) :

 > build.gradle